• Home Decor

 Save: Bed Frame or Headboard & Nightstands.

 While I don’t always want to go the budget route on the bed frame or headboard, it can be done if you need to.
-We’ve had a DIY headboard in our master bedroom for 7 years now and it’s been great!
-I’m planning on making a full bed frame with headboard and footboard soon to go with our new mattress.
+We’ve had a DIY headboard in our master bedroom for 10 years now and it’s been great!

 And as far as night stands go.
-You can always splurge on them if you want something specific, but if funds are tight you can buy something cheap or DIY something budget-friendly.
+You can always splurge on them if you want something specific, but if funds are tight you can buy something secondhand or DIY something budget-friendly.

-I hacked $35 IKEA dressers back in 2012 to create beautiful night stands for my husband and me.
-I still love them to this day!
+I hacked these $35 IKEA dressers back in 2012 to create beautiful night stands for my husband and me.
+We still use them to this day!

 Splurge vs. Save: Ikea Rast Hack Nightstands | farmhouse nightstand | white and wood nightstand with faux lambs ear and wooden turned lamp